Yoshyn/Aumiis/README.md

 Aumiis
 ======

-Little Lib. in C++ for student at the University of Orleans
+Little Lib. in C++ for student at the University of Orleans.

+See files in documentation folder!